SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Postfix Self Expression
 ~~~~~~~~~~~~~~~~~~~~~~~

-The postfix ``self`` expression consists of an expression or the name of a type,
+A postfix ``self`` expression consists of an expression or the name of a type,
 immediately followed by ``.self``.
 It has the following forms:

 .. syntax-outline::